hairen/hairen.github.io/AWS_CSAA/README.md

   + It will create a Virtual Private Gateway (VGW) but without an Elastic IP
   + It will create a VPN connection

+### Direct Connect (DX)
+> + It is a direct connection (**not internet based**) **and provides for higher speeds (bandwidth), less lantency and higher performance** than Internet.
+> + A Virtual Interface (VIF) is basically a 802.1Q VLAN mapped from the customer router to the Direct Conncet router.
+> + You need one private VIF to connect to your private VPC subnets, and one public VIF to connect your AWS public services.
+> + You can NOT establish layer 2 over your DX connection.
+> + You can NOT use a NAT instance /gatewya in your VPC over the direct connection connection.
+> + VPN will not provide bandwidth and latency guarantees.

+### AWS Console - Deleting a VPC
+> + When you launch a VPC with **public, VPN only subnets and a hardware VPN**, the following also gets created:
+>   + VGW
+>   + VPN connection is defined and created
+> + You can delete this VPC, everything will be deleted except VGW and VPM connection.
+>   + VGW will be detached from the VPC
+>   + VPN Connection will still be using the VGW

+### VPC Wizard Configurations
+> + Target "ALL" is not a valid Target for Route tables.
+> + This is the entry that is created by default in "any" route table to allow VPC subnets to communicate with one another.
+> + The VPC will have an Internet Gateway (IGW) created and attached.
+> + The **custom route** table will have an empty pointing at the VPC IGW as a target for 0.0.0.0/0 for Internet Access.
+> + For VPC Wizard configuartions, when a public and private subnets are created, **two route tables** are created by AWS for you.
+  >>  - **Private** IPv4 subnet ---> **Main** VPC route table
+  >>  - **Public** IPv4 subnet ---> **Custom** route table

 ### **VPC Endpoint**
 Enables creation of a private connection between your VPC and another AWS service using its private IP Address.
 It currentl supports endpoints for **S3** and **Dynamo DB**.

+### NAT Instance as a Proxy
+> + NAT instance in VPC can be used with a public IP or Elastic IP address.
+> + Does a PAT function, so it can hide more than one device/EC2 instance behind it when the traffic is initiated from these instances behind the NAT instance.
+> + **NAT instance is a user responsibility and is not a managed AWS service (Unlike the NAT gateway).**
+> + NAT instances can be deployed accross AZ's independetly for HA.
+EC2 instances, in each AZ, on private subnets requiring NAT should be configured to use the local NAT instance in the respective AZ.

 ***